geoflows/D-Claw/user_guide/overview.md

 KRB: How is the rate of rise specified?

 #### 1.5.4
-DGNOTES: I think for future development the (non-qinitfile) options should be 0, hydrostatic, failure (which is P_scaled = min_domain (p_b/h) such that failure occurs , applied everywhere: p_b = P_scaled*h).
+NOTES from DG: For future development the (non-qinitfile) options should be 0, hydrostatic, failure (which is P_scaled = min_domain (p_b/h) such that failure occurs , applied everywhere: p_b = P_scaled*h).
 All of these options could occur at t=0 with no time interval used...Qinit files should override every other option.

 ### 1.6 A note about coordinate system and slope normals